leanderli/roda/documentation/Format_Normalization_Policy.md

-# Metadata formats
+# Format normalization policy

-RODA supports any file format, but only has rules and tools to automatically convert formats into preservation formats (normalization) to a limited set of file formats and object classes.
-New tools can easily be installed in RODA and new rules for file format normalization can be defined in the [normalization.properties](https://github.com/keeps/roda/blob/master/roda-installer/src/main/resources/files/core/config/plugins/normalization.properties) file.
-The default preservation formats and the default formats that can be normalized on ingest are defined below.
+RODA supports any file format, but only has tools to automatically convert formats into preservation formats (normalization) to a limited set of file formats and object classes.

-Each class of objects has a preservation format, defined on the first section below.
-There are a list of file formats which belong to each class of objects, this relationship is defined on the second section below.
-To know which preservation format a ingested format is normalized to, find your ingested format on the second section on the first section.
+In this page you will find the default mapping between formats and object classes, and a table of recommendations for a normalization policy.

 ## Default mapping of ingested formats into object classes